 The Jury Selection Process

-During jury selection, the judge, prosecution, and defense question each potential juror in order to determine whether there's anything in the juror's background that may prejudice their judgment in the case.
+During jury selection, the judge, prosecution, and defense question each prospective juror to determine whether there's anything in the juror's background that may prejudice their judgment.

-The prosecutors and defense attorneys may then object to the inclusion of certain jurors.
+The prosecutors and defense attorneys may then object to including certain jurors.
 Attorneys have two types of objections to potential jurors: challenges for cause and peremptory challenges.

 Challenges Based on Race

 In Batson v.
-Kentucky, James Batson, an African American man, was on trial for burglary and receipt of stolen goods.
-The prosecutor in the case used peremptory challenges to exclude all four African American members of the jury pool, effectively creating an all-white jury.
+Kentucky, James Batson, an African-American man, was on trial for burglary and receipt of stolen goods.
+The prosecutor in the case used peremptory challenges to exclude all four African-American members of the jury pool, effectively creating an all-white jury.

-Challenges Based on Gender, Age, or Sexual Orientation
+Challenges Based on Gender or Age

 Protect Your Right to a Jury of Your Peers: Contact an Attorney